RonenNess/GeonBit.UI/README.md

 Radio Buttons are useful for multiple choice questions where only one answer can be picked, for example if you ask the user to pick DirectX or OpenGL, UI language choice, etc..

-Its important to note that the Radio Button only affect its direct siblings under the same parent, meaning that if you want to have a multiple groups of Radio Buttons under the same panel you can just group them together in seperate skinless panels (skin set to ```None```).
+Its important to note that the Radio Button only affect its direct siblings under the same parent, meaning that if you want to have a multiple groups of Radio Buttons under the same panel you can just group them together in separate skinless panels (skin set to ```None```).

 To create a new Radio Button: